astroboyReloaded/Moviemania/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like my work on this project, please give me a star on this repo.
+If you like our work on this project, please give me a star on this repo.
 I would also love to read your comment letting me know what you think!

 <!-- ACKNOWLEDGEMENTS -->

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Thanks to [Microverse](https://www.microverse.org/) for giving me a path to follow in this learning journey!
+Thanks to [Microverse](https://www.microverse.org/) for giving me a path to follow in this learning journey!
-> Thanks to my mates, who walk by and share they experiences and knowledge with me during this journey: you make this experience even more valuable!
+Thanks to my mates, who walk by and share they experiences and knowledge with me during this journey: you make this experience even more valuable!
-> Thanks to [GitHub](https://github.com/) for being so awesome!
+Thanks to [GitHub](https://github.com/) for being so awesome!

 <!-- LICENSE -->